raulcardona/programming-abstractions/README.md

 Programming Abstractions in C++ by Eric S. Roberts.

 The first 8 exercises were done in Qt creator.
-I might change them over to xCode projects later for consistancy.
+I might change them over to xCode projects later for consistency.
-I also plan to add more comments.